Zekromaster/MensaUnisaCacher/README.md

 # MensaUnisa/Cacher
-A simple set of scripts that converts University of Salerno's refectory's online published menus to an sqlite database and also downloads them in three different formats.
+A simple set of scripts that converts University of Salerno's refectory's online published menus to a set of csv tables and also downloads them in three different formats.

 Run by running `./execute` inside the directory, or put it in your crontab to